 For more information on the concessional contribution cap, see the ATO website.

-Concessional contributions may also be taxed at a higher amount if your taxable income plus super contributions for the year exceeds $250,000 (for more information about this 'Division 293 tax', see the ATO website).
+Concessional contributions may also be taxed at a higher amount if your ‘income’ plus concessional contributions for the year exceeds $250,000 (for more information about this 'Division 293 tax', see the ATO website).

 Non-concessional contribution cap

 If you are under 75 years old, you may be able to make non-concessional contributions of up to three times the annual cap in a single year.
 If eligible, you automatically gain access to future year caps when your contributions in one year exceed the annual cap.
 This is known as the ‘bring-forward’ option.
 The cap amount that you can bring forward, and whether you will have a bring forward period of two or three years, will depend on your total super balance.

-The non-concessional cap rules changed significantly from 1 July 2017, and transitional rules may still apply if you triggered a bring forward in 2015-16 or 2016-17.
 For more information on the non-concessional contribution cap, including the bring forward option, see the ATO website.

 Contributing in excess of the cap